kadimetla/doc-adk-training/training/module09-intro-custom-function-tools/lab.md

     ```

 2.  **Create the tools module:**
     It's good practice to organize your tool code in a separate module.
+The empty `__init__.py` file tells Python to treat the `tools` directory as a package, which allows us to import functions from it.
     ```shell
     mkdir tools
     touch tools/__init__.py